Trevor Dalton

 - Built scalable desktop applications using React, Node.js, TypeScript, and Electron

-- Developed cutting-edge machine learning & graph database models for supply chain & maintenance forecasting applications to mitigate risk & reduce lifetime costs of advanced weapons systems
+- Developed machine learning and graph database models for supply chain and maintenance forecasting to mitigate risk and reduce lifetime costs of advanced weapons systems

 - Delivered valuable insights on large datasets using statistical analysis and MatPlotLib visualizations